Are you an avid soy milk drinker curious about crafting your own creamy beverage?

 Boil the soybean and water mixture for 10 minutes on low heat being careful not to scorch the mixture.
 (By the way, the Japanese name for this mixture is “Go”).

 After you have boiled the “Go” strain through a cheesecloth or a nut bag.
 Caution, mixture is hot!
 At the top of the nut milk bag, squeeze the bag much like squeezing toothpaste out of a tube to get as much milk as possible.
 I use dishwashing gloves to help with the heat.

 The remaining solids in the bag or on the cheesecloth are called Okara and can be discarded or used in other recipes.
 We have a few ideas on our recipe and blog.
 Cool the milk then store in your favorite container (mason jars work great, have no plastic and can be washed and reused over and over again.)

 Making homemade soy milk is a cost-effective, fun means of enjoying your favorite alternative milk.
 Soy milk gives all drinkers a chance to maintain heart and immune health.

 It can also be a great supplement for vegan or dairy-free diets.

-At Laura Soybeans, we have been farming soy for 100 years and we could not be more passionate about this vital plant.
+At Laura Soybeans, we have been farming soy for over 60 years and we could not be more passionate about this vital plant.
 All of our products are grown and packaged on our fifth-generation farm.

 Did you love this recipe?
 We’d love to hear more!
 Reach out to us today to share your comments.